 8 tablespoons (112 g) unsalted butter, melted and cooled

 3 egg yolks (75 g), at room temperature

 3/4 cup (180 g) sour cream, at room temperature

 15 ounces creamed corn, at room temperature (from recipe above)

 4 ounces frozen corn kernels, defrosted (or fresh corn kernels)

 3 egg whites (75 g) at room temperature, whipped to stiff (but not dry) peaks

 Preheat your oven to 375°F. Grease a 2-quart round casserole dish and set it aside.

-Scrape the spoon bread batter into the prepared casserole dish, and smooth the top into an even layer.
-Place in the center of the preheated oven and bake until lightly golden brown on top and set enough that the spoon bread doesn’t jiggle when the dish is shaken gently from side to side (about 45 minutes).
+Moisten the index finger of one hand, and run it gently around the perimeter of the dish, separating the top couple inches of the mixture from the side of the dish.
+Working quickly, place the dish in the center of the preheated oven and bake until lightly golden brown on top and set enough that the spoon bread doesn’t jiggle when the dish is shaken gently from side to side (about 45 minutes).
 Remove from the oven and allow to cool for about 10 minutes before serving by the spoonful.

 Originally published on the blog in 2015.
 Recipe adapted slightly, recipes for Jiffy corn muffin mix and homemade creamed corn included in full, rather than being incorporated by reference.
 Some photos and video new.